Our approach to responsible investing

-We are focused on ensuring all material investment risks, including environmental, social and governance (ESG) risks, are taken into account when investing on behalf of our members.
+We are focused on ensuring material investment risks, including environmental, social, and governance (ESG) risks, are taken into account when investing on behalf of our members.

-Our environmental, social and governance (ESG) policy outlines our beliefs and approach to including ESG factors in our investment process.
+Our ESG policy outlines our beliefs and approach to including ESG factors in our investment process.
 Here’s a summary of our ESG policy.

 What ESG means in terms of our investments